prody/ProDy/doc/examples/dynamics/enm/gnm.rst

 -------------------------------------------------------------------------------

-We didn't pass any parameters, but :meth:`~GNM.buildKirchhoff` method accepts two of them, which by default are ``cutoff=10.0`` and ``gamma=1.0``, i.e.
+We didn't pass any parameters, but :meth:`.GNM.buildKirchhoff` method accepts two of them, which by default are ``cutoff=10.0`` and ``gamma=1.0``, i.e.
 ``buildKirchhoff(calphas, cutoff=10., gamma=1.)``